thycotic/ss-docs/directory-services/azure-active-directory/configuration-parameters/index.md

 - **Tenant ID:** Globally unique identifier (GUID) value assigned to the Azure AD directory.

 - **Client ID:** Globally unique identifier (GUID) value assigned to the Client Secret upon creation.
-Also referred to as the _Application ID_.
+Portal will also reference this as the _Application ID_ or _App ID_.

 - **Client Secret:** Unique, generated string for the Client Secret. _This value can only be retrieved upon creation._